pbo-linaro/crossroad/doc/crossroad.rst

 The rest will be the same as a normal CMake build, and you can add any options to your build the usual way.

-INFO: This has been tested with success on allegro 5 and Exiv2, cross-compiled for Windows.

 Meson Project
 *************